 Healthcare is one of the biggest expenses in the United States, and even if you have great insurance coverage, sometimes the cost of prescription drugs is still a tough pill to swallow.
 However, it turns out that if you’re purchasing your prescriptions from a larger, chain pharmacy, you could be paying between 8 percent to a whopping 840 percent more per prescription.
 Find out what the most expensive prescription drug in America is.

-A new report from the U.S. Public Interest Research Group (PIRG) Education Fund set out to study the cost of healthcare and why Americans are having such a hard time affording the care they need.
+A report from the U.S. Public Interest Research Group (PIRG) Education Fund set out to study the cost of healthcare and why Americans are having such a hard time affording the care they need.
 The study noted that one in four Americans struggles to afford medication, while four in ten Americans who are in poor health already are struggling to afford their medications, too.

 During the research, the group called 250 pharmacies in diverse cities and regions across 11 states to compare prices of medications that combat asthma, high blood pressure, diabetes, and high cholesterol as well as several other diseases.
 Pharmacists were asked the price of medications for those who were uninsured or had high deductible plans.

-“People are not aware that they can get their medication for less at another pharmacy,” Amy Compton-Phillips, MD, executive vice president and chief clinical officer at Providence St. Joseph Health, recently told the website Healthline in regards to the study’s findings.
+“People are not aware that they can get their medication for less at another pharmacy,” Amy Compton-Phillips, MD, executive vice president and chief clinical officer at Providence St. Joseph Health, told Healthline in regards to the study’s findings.
 “There’s a lack of transparency with the cost of drugs—it’s not published anywhere in a way that’s digestible to the average human being.”

 The study also stated that there are several other ways to bring down the cost of prescription drugs, besides choosing a smaller pharmacy.
 These include: